 The Tampa Police embrace a philosophy of proactively encountering the homeless to determine their status and afford opportunities as a matter of public health and safety.
 Homeless persons often experience multiple encounters with law enforcement and social service providers before they consider seeking help.
 Officers Jessica Pyke and Stephanie Haley work full time to help those in our homeless community connect with necessary resources and acquire long-term, sustainable housing.

-This critical liaison works to strengthen the relationship between the Lesbian, Gay, Bi-sexual and Transgender (LGBT) community and the Tampa Police Department.
-In her role as the LGBT liaison, Sergeant Robin Polk serves as a personal contact for community leaders, residents and businesses within the LGBT community.
-She works to enhance the department's goal of maintaining an open line of communication with all citizens by establishing a partnership with additional organizations, such as, Equality for Life.
+This critical liaison works to strengthen the relationship between the Lesbian, Gay, Bi-sexual, and Transgender (LGBT) community and the Tampa Police Department.
+In her role as the LGBT liaison, Officer Taylor Saunders serves as a personal contact for community leaders, residents, and businesses within the LGBT community.
+She works to enhance the department's goal of maintaining an open line of communication with all citizens by establishing a partnership with additional organizations, such as Equality for Life.

 Detective Susan Libertz is both our Military Affairs Liaison as well as a First Sergeant in the United States Air Force Reserve.
 The liaison serves as a resource for police employees and community members who have served, or are currently serving, in our nation’s Armed Forces.
 The mission of the Military Affairs Liaison is to provide support and improve the quality of life for Tampa’s veterans, both in the community and within our own TPD family.

-Officers assigned to the South Howard (SoHo) community oriented policing position partner with entertainment establishment owners and residents to cooperatively enhance the quality of life along the South Howard corridor.
-This team of six officers maintain direct communication with bar owners to prevent crimes such as under-age drinking and noise ordinance violations.
+Officers assigned to the South Howard (SoHo) community-oriented policing position partner with entertainment establishment owners and residents to cooperatively enhance the quality of life along the South Howard corridor.
+This team of six officers maintains direct communication with bar owners to prevent crimes such as underage drinking and noise ordinance violations.
 The officers also regularly attend neighborhood watch meetings to ensure residents? concerns are being addressed.